Vinny Nittoli: Baltimore Orioles (second stint)

 On July 21, 2025, Nittoli signed a minor league contract with the Baltimore Orioles.
 In 10 appearances for the Triple-A Norfolk Tides, he struggled to a 6.35 ERA with nine strikeouts across 11 1/3 innings pitched.
 Nittoli was released by the Orioles organization on August 30.

+Boston Red Sox

+On February 2, 2026, Nittoli signed a minor league contract with the Boston Red Sox.
+On March 22, it was announced that Nittoli had undergone a season-ending internal brace procedure to repair ligament damage in his pitching elbow.
+Two days later, Nittoli was released by the Red Sox organization.